rows317/Housing-in-Ames-Iowa/README.md

   ## Conclusions/Recommendation
     Despite my interest in the effect of crime rate on neighborhood desirability and therefore on home value, my model showed other variables of much more significance:

 * Newer properties (later “Year Built” dates) will have greater value
 * Homes designated “Higher Quality” will also have greater value
 * Home size, on the ground floor is, related to higher value
 * However, when a basement’s finished square footage is greater than half its overall square footage, home value decreases
 * Neighborhoods in which homes are sold for higher prices tend to be in lower crime areas
 * Neighborhoods that negatively affected sale price are those with slightly more crime

+## Source Documentation

+* ["In This Town, You Apply for a Job and You Get It", NPR] (https://www.npr.org/2019/05/23/721086615/in-this-town-you-apply-for-a-job-and-you-get-it)
+* [Residential Map of Ames] (http://jse.amstat.org/v19n3/decock/AmesResidential.pdf)
+* [Neighborhood Scout - Crime Rates in Ames, Iowa] (https://www.neighborhoodscout.com/ia/ames/crime)
+* [Spot Crime - Recent Crime in Ames, Iowa - Interactive Map] (https://spotcrime.com/ia/ames)